You want smart political talk without the meltdowns?

 I mean, they are sincere.

-They have political consultants who are training them, but they're training them into kind of a political, tactical talk that doesn't matter to the American people.
+They have political consultants who are training them, but they're training them into kind of a political tactical talk that doesn't matter to the American people.

-I mean the American people want to worry about things like what you and I just talked about what are we going to do about Biden's illegal immigration policy?
+I mean, the American people want to worry about things like what you and I just talked about.

-What do we know I I I had I had to post this this morning on X. I couldn't help myself.
+I had to post this this morning on X.

-By the way this is the reason that everyone in my life has taken away my passports I don't have access to my own social media Mr. Speaker because there's moments like that that they don't want me to have.
+By the way, this is the reason that everyone in my life has taken away my passwords.

-Well I'm I'm not going to question the sincerity of the people who try to keep you from hurting yourself.
+I'm not going to question the sincerity of the people who try to keep you from hurting yourself.

-But since I'm retired I can get away with it.
+But since I'm retired, I can get away with it.

-But the notion you know we know that Biden can't stand up to the Iranians But the notion that forty White House interns wrote a letter to the president demanding that he abandon Israel.
+But the notion that 40 White House interns wrote a letter to the president demanding that he abandon Israel.

-Now, I would recommend to any president who got that kind of letter, you send a nice pleasant note back.
+Now, I would recommend to any president who got that kind of letter, you send a nice, pleasant note back.

-You say, I am glad to see your opinion, which you are perfectly entitled to, and I hope you find something new to do as of five o'clock today, because you're losing your White House pass and you're gone.
+And I hope you find something new to do as of 5 o'clock today because you're losing your White House pass and you're gone.

-And I'll bet you that there is no cost to those 40 people who frankly are young jerks.
+And I'll bet you that there is no cost to those 40 people who, frankly, are young jerks.

 I mean, by what standard do you organize 40 White House interns to publicly lecture the President of the United States about something they disagree on and not have them lose their internship?

-Uh I think I would have fired him like five minutes after the list came out.
+I think I would have fired him like five minutes after the list came out.

-All right, quick break, right back more with former speaker of the house, Newt Gingrich.
+More with former Speaker of the House, Newt Gingrich.

 If you want to be at his book signing in Virginia on Saturday, just go to Hannity.com.